 As a result, our patience, concentration, focus all improve.
 Other than that, we get to hone our linguistic skills, conversational and writing, and build up our vocabulary and general knowledge.
 Not only that sitting in one place we can travel to any part of the world, to a world of fantasy, history, anywhere we want and when we want.
 Our memory, imagination all get better.
 Thus reading benefits us in more ways than one.

 So if this activity is so beneficial, why does it no longer excite people?
 Why don’t people and in particular children want to read?
 Why do they find it to be a difficult, time-consuming and dull activity?

 Reading was something that we, as children loved doing.
-It was as they say our favourite past time.
+The habit of reading books had been inculcated in us.
+It was as they say our favourite pastime.
 When we were getting bored, didn’t know what to do with ourselves we picked up a book.
 And when we picked it up, we didn’t want to let it go [ At least I didn’t!!!
 And would often end up getting reprimanded by my mom for believe it or not ‘Wasting my time!!’].

 I remember having these reading competitions with my neighbour Geetika which actually helped me to read fast.
 The two of us would decide to read a book, finish it in a couple of days and then discuss it threadbare.
 Apart from testing our understanding of the book, it proved that we had actually read it!
 I loved doing that.